What matters most to you? What gives your life meaning?

 Celebration of Mass

-Every day, a student has the opportunity to begin their day with Mass or in the afternoon at lunch.
-On special occasions, Mass is celebrated for the entire school community such as the beginning of the school year, Blessed Damien Day, Thanksgiving, Christmas, Ash Wednesday, Youth Day, and the end of the school year.
-There are annual Father-Son and Mother-Son Masses.
-At other times, sports teams, individual religion classes and certain grade levels attend Mass.
-During retreats, students will attend a mass.
+Every day, students have the opportunity to attend Mass during their lunch period.
+Monthly the entire school community gathers together to celebrate Mass around such themes as the beginning of the new school year, Saint Damien Day, Thanksgiving, Christmas, Ash Wednesday, Youth Day, Respect Life, and the end of the school year.
+We celebrate annually Father-Son and Mother-Son Masses as well as, sports teams, individual theology classes and certain grade levels Masses.

 Sacrament of Reconciliation

-The Sacrament of Reconciliation is available to the student body on designated days in Advent and Lent or by appointment.
+The Sacrament of Reconciliation is available to the student body on designated days during the Advent and Lenten season or by appointment with our schools chaplain.

-In order to allow students the opportunity to look within themselves and to search out their true self-worth, their relationship with God and with their neighbor, and to witness Christian faith in a lived-community, the school offers retreat experiences in the freshman, sophomore, junior and senior years.
-Although the retreats are a Christian experience, the student does not have to be Christian to attend.
+The school offers retreat experiences in the freshman, sophomore, junior and senior years.
+And although the retreats are a Christian experience, the student does not have to be Christian to attend.

 Students learn about the Church's teaching that we are “all called to holiness.”
 Instead of asking the typical question, “What do I want to do with my life?”; students are asked, 'What does God want me to do with my life?'
 The Vocation Club fosters awareness of God's plan for our life.